gaevoy/gaevoy.github.io/_posts/2019-02-28-readable-test-cases.markdown

 )
 ```

-I'm sure such a funny test make you smile every time you find it - less boring work - more funny development.
+I'm sure such a funny test makes you smile every time you find it - less boring work - more funny development.
 And it is still green :)

 A drawback that it is more complicated to navigate to the failed use case.
 No free cheese.